ahhmeddd-11/Data-Analyst-Internship-Day-05-Task-05/README.md

-# Task 5: Exploratory Data Analysis
+# Task 5 - Exploratory Data Analysis (EDA)

-## Objective
-Perform Exploratory Data Analysis (EDA) on the Titanic dataset using Python libraries.

----

-## Dataset Used
+## Overview
-- **Name:** Titanic

----
+The task focused on exploring a dataset visually and statistically to uncover insights, relationships, and patterns.

-## Tools & Technologies
+## Tools Used

-- Python
+- Python (Pandas, Matplotlib, Seaborn)

+## Objectives

+- Understand data distribution
+- Visualize patterns and trends
+- Detect outliers and correlations

+## Approach

+Using visualizations like histograms, heatmaps, and scatterplots, the dataset was explored for trends and anomalies.
+Insights were noted alongside visuals.

+## Deliverables

 - Jupyter Notebook

----
+- PDF Report with findings

-## Analysis:
+## Author
-- Dataset overview and structure
-- Missing value detection
-- Univariate analysis
-- Bivariate analysis
-- Correlation analysis using a heatmap
-- Multivariate visualization using pair plots

----
+Syed Ahmed Ali